dkhopade/tap-cartographer-workshop/content/exercises/custom-sc-p2.md

 #### ClusterImageTemplate - Kaniko Image Builder

-In addition to `kpack`, with our custom supply chain we want to provide a solution that builds a container image based on a `Dockerfile`.
+In addition to `kpack`, we want our custom supply chain to provide a solution that builds a container image based on a `Dockerfile`.

 **[kaniko](https://github.com/GoogleContainerTools/kaniko)** is the solution we'll use for it.
 It's a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.